How to Get Rid of Chickweed

 Chickweed - The problem is spreading...

 Chickweed has adapted to survive in a number of different situations.
-They are a pain for gardeners, farmers and paddock owners alike who find it a resilient weed that does not easily give way.
+It is a constant headache for gardeners, farmers and paddock owners alike who find it a resilient weed that soon dominates a grass sward by filling in the gaps in turf.

 Biology & Growth Habits:

-Common Chickweed (Stellaria media) is characterised by a low growing habit and produces numerous flowers over a long period before distributing the seeds widely via birds, human traffic, ants (!) or animal waste.
+Common Chickweed (Stellaria media) is characterised by a low growing habit and produces numerous flowers over a long period before distributing the seeds widely via birds, human traffic and the spreading of animal manures.

 Paddocks / Grassland:

-Chickweed often indicates a rich or well fertilised field – preferring high potassium and high nitrogen levels that may also indicate low Phosphorous levels.
+Chickweed often indicates a rich or well fertilised field – prefering high potash and high nitrogen levels that may also indicate low phosphorous levels.

-Mowing or topping cannot help and may even prompt growth by reducing tall, competitive shading plants and nitrogen-rich cut grass feeding the soil.
+Mowing or topping does not help control chickweed and may even promote growth by reducing tall, competitive shading plants and nitrogen-rich grass clippings feeding the soil.

-Chickweed left to grow out of control can reduce hay or silage production by upto 25%
+Chickweed left to grow out of control can reduce grazed grass production, hay or silage production by up to 25%.

-Continued spraying with a Mecoprop-P or Sulfonyurea product may cause some resistance issues in Chickweed.
+Continued spraying with a mecoprop-P or a sulfonyurea product may cause some herbicide resistance issues concerning the control of chickweed.

 Manual hoeing should be done only in dry conditions because a plant can re-root if left on wet soil.
 Be careful pulling up plants – even seeds not fully formed can still mature & germinate if left lying around.

-Spraying can be done with a total herbicide or with a selective spray to avoid killing grass in paddocks, lawns, etc
+Spraying can be done with a total herbicide or with a selective weedkiller to avoid killing grass in paddocks, lawns, etc

 Products to consider to control Common Chickweed are: